MIT-LCP/physionet-build/README.md

 - Unit tests for each app are kept in their `test*.py` files.
 - To run the unit tests, change to the `physionet-django` directory and run `python manage.py test`.
 - To check test coverage, change to the `physionet-django` directory and run `coverage run --source='.' manage.py test`.
 Next run `coverage html` to generate an html output of the coverage results.
 You may need to `pip install coverage` beforehand.
 - To run the browser tests in the `test_browser.py` files, selenium and the [firefox driver](https://github.com/mozilla/geckodriver/releases) are required.
+If you want to see the test run in your browser, remove the `options.set_headless(True)` lines in the `setUpClass` of the browser testing modules.

 ## Database Content During Development